 Check out our Organize Your Files Week blog series!
 Start with The First Step to Conquer Home Office Paper Clutter, then move through each challenge with the links at the bottom of each post.

-Scan and store your papers electronically to get them out of your physical space and to have them available pretty much anywhere you might need them!
+Scan and store your papers electronically to get them out of your physical space and to have them available anywhere you might need them!

 Scanning your papers is a great system, but it requires a couple of things: